 Could you be a lifesaver?
 What do doctors really do?

-We would like to offer Year 9 and Year 10 students the opportunity to join the Inspiring Minds: Future Doctors programme with the Kent and Medway Medical School (KMMS).
+We would like to offer Year 9, 10 and 11 students the opportunity to join the Future Doctors: Virtual Medical Society programme with the Kent and Medway Medical School (KMMS).

 The online sessions* will be based on the KMMS curriculum and go through topics such as Heart, Lung and Blood; Health and Disease; Neuroscience and Behaviour; Immune System; and many more.